 Changing their bedtime all of sudden isn’t effective when it comes to performance at school.
 By gradually changing the time they are going to bed and waking up in the last week or two of the holidays, this shock can be avoided and school performance enhanced from the get-go.

 Start by making their bedtime 15 or 20 minutes earlier each night, and waking them up a bit earlier each morning too.
 Start this process whenever is necessary so your kids have gone to bed at their normal school time for day or two before school starts.

-For primary school aged children, the ideal amount of sleep needed is 10-11 hours each night.
-So if you usually get your kids up for school at 7 am, they should start a ‘going to bed’ routine at around 8 pm and be asleep by around 9 pm.
+For primary school children, the ideal amount of sleep needed is 10-11 hours each night.
+So if you usually get your kids up for school at 6.30am, they should start a going-to-bed routine at around 7.30pm and be asleep by 8.30pm.

-It is important, no matter what time bedtime is, that children have a proper sleep routine each night to calm them down before they fall asleep.
-If they are still energised right before bed, falling asleep is going to be incredibly difficult.
-Following a simple routine like this will take the stress out of bedtime.
+It is important, no matter what time bedtime is, that children have a proper bedtime routine each night to calm them down before they fall asleep.
+If they are still energised right before bed, falling asleep is going to be more difficult.

-- Put pyjamas on and finishing making their room ready for sleep.
+- Put on pyjamas and finishing making their room ready for sleep.
 This may include something like arranging their favourite stuffed toy or blanket in their bed.

 - Read a book.
-Have your child pick out a book to read, or have you read to them.
+Have your child pick out a favourite book to read, or have you read to them.
 Set them up in bed and read a prescribed amount of the book if it is long, or the whole book if it is short, and make sure they know that it is lights out after the book is done.
 This activity will calm them even more, and let their brain know that it is time to settle down for the night.

 - Lights out and go to sleep.
 After a kiss and cuddle, turn off their light and leave them to fall asleep.
 With all the calm and relaxing steps, they will, hopefully, be asleep in no time.